lexibank/ivanisuansu/README.md

 # CLDF dataset derived from Ivani's "Basic Words in Suansu" from 2019

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Ivani, J. K. (2019): A first overview on Suansu, a Tibeto-Burman language from Northeastern India.
 Talk, held at the 29th conference of the Southeast Asian Linguistic Society (27-29 May, Tokyo). https://zenodo.org/record/3383006
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-4.0 license